sritee/Convex-Optimization-Solver/README.md

    <b>References</b>
    </p>

+ * https://people.eecs.berkeley.edu/~pabbeel/cs287-fa13/ (starter code in an assignment used to bootstrap this repo)
- * Convex optimization by Boyd and Vandenberghe.
+  * Convex optimization by Boyd and Vandenberghe
   * Numerical Optimization by Nocedal and Wright.

 <p align="center">
    <b>TODO</b>